How Long Can You Go Without Showering?

 2. Buildup of dirt

-Your skin slowly accumulates sweat, dirt, oil and dead cells making it dirtier by the day.
+Your skin slowly accumulates sweat, dirt, oil, and dead cells, making it dirtier by the day.
 Without frequent washing off of these substances, it’ll get too dirty.
 Also, if you shower using bath bombs, you should wash off the oils from the bath bomb to keep the skin clean.

 3. Unpleasant body odor

 Most people wrongfully think body odor comes from sweating when sweat itself is odorless.
 Rather, the unpleasant odor on the body is from bacteria breaking down sweat to lots of smelly compounds (up to 30 such byproducts).
-If you let the bacteria and these byproducts accumulate on the skin, you’ll start smelling badly.
+If you let the bacteria and these byproducts accumulate on the skin, you’ll start smelling bad.

 4. Skin and body infections